 This document covers the tasks related to an Ambari Admin using and making Views available to users in their Ambari deployment.
-This document does not cover View development and packaging.
-See Additional Information for more information on where to obtain information about developing Views.
+This document does not

-4.2.1.
+2.1.
 Ambari Views Versions and Instances

 After Views are developed, views are identified by unique a view name.
 Each View can have one or more View versions.
 Each View name + version combination is deployed as a single View package.
 Once a View package is deployed, the Ambari Admin can create View instances, where each instance is identified by a unique View instance name.
 The Ambari Admin can then set access permissions for each View instance.